 These days, there’s no shortage of ways we can spend our time and money when it comes to marketing.
 Social media, ads, events, sponsorships, direct mail…you name it!
 The truth is, it’s very easy to become preoccupied and busy with your marketing efforts.
-But, as we round out the first quarter of this year, have you stopped to ask yourselves how beneficial your marketing efforts have been for your bottom-line?
+But have you stopped to ask yourselves how beneficial your marketing efforts have been for your bottom-line?
 Busy doesn’t necessarily equal beneficial.

 When it comes to creating traction with your marketing, it requires you to focus on four key areas: